accso/java9-jigsaw-examples/jigsaw-examples/example_layer-hierarchy/readme.md

 ## What is this example about?

 ### Layers in this example
-The layer hierarchy as defined in `layers_triple_hierarchy.json` defines the following layer structure:
+The layer hierarchy as persisted in `layers_triple_hierarchy.json` defines the following layer structure:
 * layer `toplayer` on level top
   * layer `middlelayer_1` (parent is `toplayer`) on level middle
     * layer `bottomlayer_1a` (parent is `middlelayer_1`) on level bottom